Weapon Brown: A Peanut Scorned

 Weapon Brown is set in a post-apocalyptic world, and the story itself centers on the eponymous character Weapon Brown, who is on a mission to rescue the woman he loves from a former acquaintance: Linus Van Pelt, a man who is obsessed with a supernatural entity he calls "the Great Pumpkin".
 Over the course of the story's events, readers are introduced to a number of characters who are clearly recognizable as adult parodies of well-known Peanuts characters.
 Weapon Brown and his pet Snoopy are themselves parodies of Charlie Brown and Snoopy.
 The story begins with Weapon Brown having an encounter with Schroeder, while in the course of looking for Linus' sister Lucy.
 While he gets no information from the piano player about Lucy's whereabouts, he does learn that a woman named Patty - later revealed to be the Weapon Brown incarnation of Peppermint Patty - would know where Lucy is and directs Weapon Brown to ask her at the whorehouse she owns, which he does, greeting Patty with a slap to the face, an action she recognizes as being distinctly exclusive to Weapon Brown and greets him with a kiss.

 After meeting with Patty, he learns where to find Lucy, and before heading off to confront her spends the night at Patty's whorehouse, where he has a brief nightmare about how he was transformed into a one-man cyborg army.
 Awakening from this nightmare, and not remembering much of anything in it, he confronts Lucy, looking for information about Linus.
 While she has no idea where Linus is, she does know quite a bit about Weapon Brown, as she was one of the people who helped transform him into a killer.
 A confrontation between the two leads to Weapon Brown slaying her, but not before he drags out of her an idea of where Linus might be: the Pumpkin Patch, the area where the destructive Zinger Bombs which essentially destroyed the world first fell.

 After a brief battle with an anthropomorphic and excessively hungry tree — described as an 'arboreal weapon' left over from the Fourth World War — Weapon Brown finally locates his quarry and the woman he has gone so far to rescue.

 A brief battle ends with Weapon Brown defeated and imprisoned by Linus, thanks to a quasi-sentient life form Linus has psychic control over (which Linus refers to as his 'Security Blanket'), who is attempting to raise "the Great Pumpkin".
 Astonishingly, he succeeds, but Weapon Brown breaks free of his confinement and destroys Linus' blanket.
 Shocked at the death of his weapon, Linus then falls victim to the Pumpkin itself, which kills Linus, Weapon Brown's younger sister, and the woman Weapon Brown has come to save.
-The sole survivors of the encounter are Weapon Brown and Snoopy, who leave the Pumpkin Patch, their fates from that point on unknown.
+The sole survivors of the encounter are Weapon Brown and Snoopy, who leave the Pumpkin Patch, their fates from that point on related in the sequel, "Blockhead's War".